 If you refuse a chemical test, then there is a good chance you will have your license suspended for 1 year in most states, Colorado included.
 You might think that there is an upside to not submitting to testing thinking that you will most likely avoid the more severe penalties of being convicted of a DUI.
 You should understand that you can refuse the roadside sobriety tests and the blood/breath tests but refusing the blood/breath tests makes you lose your license for a year and at trial a jury is told about the requirement to take the test and refusing can be used as consciousness of guilt.
 You could submit to a blood test, which gives you a chance to keep your license longer.

 If you end up getting charged with a DUI, it is very important to get in touch with a DUI Attorney.
 It is also helpful to understand Colorado DUI Law and DUI Penalties, click here to the Colorado Criminal Law PDF Factsheet page to learn more.

-Obtaining the experience of a well established Criminal Defense Attorney specializing in DUI cases is important because sometimes your lawyer can get evidence suppressed.
-Defense lawyers are versed in tactics employed by the police and state attorneys and how to defend against those tactics.
+Obtaining the experience of a well established Criminal Defense Attorney focused on DUI cases is important because sometimes your lawyer can get evidence suppressed.
+DUI Defense lawyers are versed in tactics employed by the police and state attorneys and how to defend against those tactics.
 Denver DUI Attorney Richard B. Huttner is a founding member of the National College of DUI Defense and is an expert in DUI cases.
 Contact him for a free consultation and for representation on your DUI defense case.